 - Bodily Injury – Whether from a fall, car accident, broken bone, or some other type of bodily injury, trauma can damage the nerves.

 - Inactivity – Sitting or standing in one position for prolonged periods is another cause of peripheral neuropathy.

 - Medication – Certain medications can cause peripheral neuropathy.
-Medications that present the biggest risk include those used to treat cancer (chemotherapy), battle bacterial infections (antibiotics), and stop seizures (antiseizure) and some of those used to lower blood pressure (antihypertensives).
+Medications that present the biggest risk include those used to treat cancer (chemotherapy), battle bacterial infections (antibiotics), stop seizures (antiseizure), and some of those used to lower blood pressure (antihypertensives).

 Win the Fight Against Peripheral Neuropathy